PhysioLabXR/PhysioLabXRDocs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RealityNavigation's documentation!
+Welcome to RenaLabApp's documentation!
 =================================================

-About Reality Navigation
+About RenaLabApp
 ========================
-Reality Navigation (RNApp) is a Python-based App for visualizing, synchronizing, recording, and processing (i.e., make prediction) on lab data streams, camera, and screen capture in real-time.
+RenaLabApp (Rena stands for reality navigation, our vision for this app is to help user navigate all sorts of real-time data in the real world) is a Python-based App for visualizing, synchronizing, recording, and processing (i.e., make prediction) data streams, camera, and screen capture in real-time.

-RNApp is powered by `Lab Streaming Layer (LSL) <https://labstreaminglayer.readthedocs.io/info/intro.html>`_ in network communication, with which users may easily integrate RNApp into their data analysis pipeline if they are already using LSL.
+RenaLabApp Users may easily integrate RenaLabApp into their data pipeline if they are already using `Lab Streaming Layer (LSL) <https://labstreaminglayer.readthedocs.io/info/intro.html>`_ or ZMQ to stream their data.

 Quick Start
 -----------